DataDog/documentation/content/en/account_management/rbac/data_access.md

 1. On the left side of the page, select [Data Access Controls][7].
 1. Click **New Restricted Dataset**.

-In order to create a restricted dataset, you need to identify the data to be restricted with a query.
+In order to create a restricted dataset, identify the data to be restricted with a query.

 {{< img src="/account_management/rbac/restricted_dataset.png" alt="Create a restricted dataset dialog.
 Selects data in RUM, APM, Logs, and Metrics matching the tag service:hr.
 Grants access to a Privileged access team.">}}